KAREEM-ZAINAB/Analyze-International-Debt-Statistics-/README.md

 ![](Country_With_The_highest_Debt.jpg)

 # Average amount of debt across indicators
-The query result for the average debt per indicator reveals that "Principal repayments on external debt, long-term (AMT, current US$)" has the highest average value, amounting to $5,904,868,401.50.
-Conversely, "PPG, bonds (AMT, current US$)" has the lowest average value for an indicator, standing at $1,082,623,947.65.
+The query result for the average debt per indicator reveals that Principal repayments on external debt, long-term (AMT, current US$) have the highest average value, amounting to $5,904,868,401.50.
+Conversely, " PPG, bonds (AMT, current US$) has the lowest average value for an indicator, standing at $1,082,623,947.65.
 ![](Average_Debt_Per_Indicator.jpg)

 # Highest Principal repayment